secjey/static-firmware-analysis/README.md

 ## Contributing

 All your bug reports and feature ideas are highly appreciated, thanks in advance!
+Please add a star if you like the content of this repository!
+The more people interested in this content, the more features will be added in the near future.

 If you would like to contribute but you don't know what to implement, here is the task list: